Kofi-B-Nimo/Premier-League-23-24-Full-Season-Analysis/README.md

 ## Key Questions

 1. Can I use multiple visuals to show how teams performed offensively and defensively?
-2. What’s the best way to show a team’s offensive output in a complete, yet digestible way?
+2. What’s the best way to show a team’s offensive/defensive output in a complete, yet digestible way?
-3. What’s the best way to show a team’s defensive output comprehensively?

 ---